Nokia rinGo: History

 In press releases it was also called a 'concept', a way of easily buying and using a mobile phone without operator registration.
 Nokia unusually created a unique "rinGo" brand and logo for it.

-In September 1997 a new rinGo model (NHX-4N) was introduced for ETACS with a big oval shaped button for accepting and rejecting calls, and was thinner and available in a variety of colours.
-Later in October 1998 a third (NHX-7) model was released for ETACS in Italy and Spain (the latter via operator Moviline).
+In September 1997 a new rinGo model (NHX-4N) was introduced for ETACS, which was the UK's first pay as you go Nokia handset through Vodafone's pay as you talk package.
+The phone had a big oval shaped button for accepting and rejecting calls, and was thinner and available in a variety of colours.
+Later in October 1998 a third (NHX-7) model was released for ETACS in Italy and Spain (both versions 4N and 7 via operator Moviline).
 It featured the "Navi-key" like on the GSM Nokia 3110 and Nokia 5110 and had its top antenna positioned in the middle.

 The phones have the capacity to store about 60 contacts.
 Calculator, Watch and Calendar were pre installed on the handset.

 Nokia marketed original rinGo targeting women and children.
 However it gained a negative reputation and in Sweden earned the nickname "bimbo phone", leading to low sales.
 Interest and popularity of the rinGo quickly faded and it has been largely forgotten since.